MEMORIES – Memories so precious, memories of dear ones no longer here and building new ones each year with those dear ones in our lives.

 My sister, Danna had Mom’s box of ornaments, and wrapped two up for each of us one Christmas.
 Hopefully they will persevere and I can give one to my son and one to my daughter someday.

-Right smack in the center close to the top of the tree, I always put this picture ornament that she also gave me one Christmas.
+Right smack in the center close to the top of the tree, I always put this picture ornament of Mom, Dad and my sisters that my little sister gave me one Christmas.

 So, so many moments of joy